Banfield, Argentina: History

-The area where the city is currently located, had its origin from the laying of the railroad tracks.
+The area where the city is currently located originated from the laying of the railroad tracks.
 In principle, this allowed communication between Chascomús and the city of Buenos Aires, which at that time was the provincial capital.
 The yellow fever epidemic that occurred in 1871 diversified the location of the population, mainly in the suburbs, as well as in the sectors near the capital, until then little chosen.

 Juan de Zamora sold his property to the Colegio de Nuestra Señora de Belén in 1765, but in 1767 the Jesuit order of Río de la Plata was expelled and dissolved.
 The property received the name Del Rey, as well as the stream.
 After 1810, La Estancia del Rey changed its name to Estancia del Estado, which was sold in 1814 to Anacleto Cajigas.
 In 1815 that property was transferred to Ignacio Correas, who settled in the place later known as Monte Correas.
 In 1833 he annexed a property whose fate would later be the site of the subdivision that occurred in 1873: Calle Real (current Alsina Avenue), Chacabuco, Rincón and Arenales.
 Notary of Laureano Silva.
 Ignacio Correa bequeathed the property to his daughter Magdalena Correa who in turn sold it in 1854 to Gregorio Larios, who in turn sold it to José Plá in 1872.

 The birth of the town can be placed with the creation of the railway station in 1871.

 On August 15, 1873, in the newspaper La Prensa, the notice of the firm Adolfo Bulrich was published, which read:

 "HALF IN CASH AND HALF IN 6 MONTHS - Unrivaled land For liquidation - Free train - Beer, etc. In Banfield Vaulted streets and groves of paradise 417 Soaring lots, adjoining the great buildings of the Ferrocarril del Sud, under construction SUPERIOR TITLES - FREE SCRIPTURES Sunday 17th of the current at 12 o'clock ".
 The first deed on the plan of the auction of A. Bullrich is dated August 19, 1873.
 (The lottery was carried out on Sunday the 17th at noon), in the name of Alejandro Tabaco, and the second, dated August 20, in the name by Diego Stevens.